 |Log in for more site access.|

-The Center for Academic Research and Training in Anthropogeny* (CARTA) was established in a collaboration between faculty at UC San Diego and at the Salk Institute for Biological Studies, along with interested scientists at other institutions.
+The Center for Academic Research and Training in Anthropogeny* (CARTA) began as a collaboration between faculty at UC San Diego and at the Salk Institute for Biological Studies, along with interested scientists at other institutions.
 CARTA became a UC San Diego recognized Organized Research Unit (ORU) in January 2008.

 As the word anthropogeny implies, the primary goal of CARTA is to “explore and explain the origins of the human phenomenon.”
 In other words, finding the answers to the two age-old questions regarding humans: